This article will help you if you encounter any of the following issues:

 - Ensure that the extremity of the cuff does not interfere between the stethoscope and your chest.

 - Make sure you did the required number of recordings in order to get a reading.
-Note that you need to take 5 measurements in order to get your first heart sounds recording.
+You will initially need 5 successful measurements before receiving the results of your stethoscope recordings.

 - Do not speak or move during the measurement process.
 Take the measurement in a calm and quiet area.